-These are sample Strategies; which teachers can use to accelerate the attainment of the various course outcomes.
+These are sample Strategies; that teachers can use to accelerate the attainment of the various course outcomes.

-- 1. In addition to the traditional lecture method, different types of innovative teaching methods may be adopted - 2. so that the delivered lessons shall develop students' theoretical and applied mathematical skills. - 3.
-State the need for Mathematics with Engineering Studies and Provide real-life examples. - 4.
+- 1. In addition to the traditional lecture method, different types of innovative teaching methods may be adopted so that the delivered lessons develop students' theoretical and applied mathematical skills. - 2.
+State the need for Mathematics with Engineering Studies and provide real-life examples. - 3.
 Encourage the students for group learning to improve their creative and analytical skills.